New York Generals: History

 From the founding of the National Professional Soccer League (NPSL), New York City was considered was considered a market of immense importance to the league.
 According to soccer historian David Wagner, New York City's "hugely influential media was likely to make or break the entire venture."
 The New York Generals were originally founded and owned by RKO General (which at the time also owned WOR-TV) and Wall Street investor Peter Elser.
-The team's gold and green color scheme was based on that of the Green Bay Packers, which had been one of the more successful gridiron football teams of that time.
-The contrasting colors were also chosen with consideration towards viewers of black and white television, which was still fairly common in the United States at this time (as one team director said, they were "good colors for television").
-The team's name was chosen as a direct reference to their owner, RKO General.
-Freddie Goodwin was selected as head coach for the team and quickly assembled a team that included players such as Barrie Wright and César Luis Menotti.
+The team's gold and green color scheme was based on that of the Green Bay Packers, which had dominated American football throughout the 1960s, winning the preeminent National Football League championship in 1961, 1962, 1963, 1965, 1966, and 1967, and the first two Super Bowls (in 1966 and 1967, over the rival American Football League champions).
+The contrasting intermediate shades were also chosen for appearing attractively on black and white television broadcasts, which were still common in the United States at the time.
+The team's name was chosen as a direct reference to its owner, RKO General.
+Freddie Goodwin was selected as head coach and quickly assembled a team that included players such as Barrie Wright and César Luis Menotti.

 Pre-season training for the team was held at a high school soccer field in Florida.
 As part of an agreement with the New York Yankees, the Generals played their home games at Yankee Stadium.
 The team's held their first home game on April 22, 1967, a 2–1 victory against the Chicago Spurs.
-The Generals finished their sole season in the NPSL with a win–loss–tie record of 11–13–8.
+The Generals finished their sole season in the NPSL with an 11-13 record, with 8 ties.